8i/UnityPlugin_Documentation_RTD/docs/source/Troubleshooting.rst

             It will look correct, but any transparency would have alpha applied twice.

         'Back'
-            Since the mesh that the HvrActor uses is a cube based on the bounds of the HvrAsset, if the camera entered the bounds of the actor, the actor will dissapear as the backfaces of the mesh will not be rendered.
+            Since the mesh is based on the bounds of the HvrActor, if the camera entered the bounds of the actor, the actor will dissapear as the backfaces of the mesh will not be rendered.

         'Front'
             Effectively draw onto the backfaces of the mesh and looks as expected.